laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 The declaration with the highest specificity prevails.
 In order to calculate specificity the algorithm uses a specificity score.
 The highest the score, the highest the specificity.

 The specificity algorithm is a three-column value with each column representing different weight of importance and different type of selector.
-All three types of selectors - ID, Class, Type - are represented in the columns with each column in the left weight more than the one on its right.
+All types of selectors are represented in the columns with each column in the left weight more than the one on its right.
+The ID selectors are represented in the first, leftmost column, the class, pseudo-class\* and attribute selectors in the second, and the type and pseudo-element selectors in the third column.

 Example of specificity: